mgrinstein/mgrinstein.github.io/src/content/posts/devtools/reinvent-2024.md

  - **Router**: TypeScript will soon benefit from this feature, which has already proven useful in the Python version.
 While I’ve traditionally been a fan of micro-functions, I’ve started exploring the advantages of Lambda monoliths in certain scenarios.
 I now look forward to testing the approach in TS.

 ## 2. AWS Toolkit for VSCode
 When I was in Dublin to speak at AWS Cloud Day, Stephen Howell mentioned his upcoming talk at re\:Invent on the developer’s survival kit (DEV205), and of course I couldn't miss it.
-It was a great talk on various developer tools, and the one that stood out was the AWS Toolkit for VSCode.
+It was a great talk on various developer tools, and the one that stood out for me was the AWS Toolkit for VSCode.
 It’s packed with features that streamline serverless development, such as:

 - **Invoking Lambda Functions Locally**: The toolkit allows you to pass test events directly through the IDE to invoke Lambda functions on AWS.
 - **Local Debugging for Serverless Applications**: Using Docker, the toolkit creates a container that mimics the AWS Lambda runtime environment.
 This means you can set breakpoints, inspect variables, view the call stack, and step through your code—all locally.